dokeeffe/auxremote/README.md

 ![](http://52-8.xyz/images/allsky.gif)

 Special thanks to Andre Paquette for his amazing work [reverse engineering the AUX serial protocol](http://www.paquettefamily.ca/nexstar/NexStar_AUX_Commands_10.pdf) without his work this would not be possible.

+## Warning

+Use at your own risk.
+I can provide no guarantee against equipment damage.